ShrimpKnubs/Gatecrasher-Database/README.md

 3  And Kelp spake, saying, "Let there be ops," and there were ops—but they were as an ass, wrought with chaos and sqf erros, and the servers did tremble.

-4  Yea, Kelp did forge with hands unskilled, and the scripts were as tangled as the weeds of the deep, and the errors did multiply upon the face of the clients.
+4  Yea, Kelp did forge with hands unskilled, and the scripts were as tangled as the weeds of the deep, and the errors did multiply upon the face of Altis.

 5  And the players cried out, "Why hast thou forsaken us, O Kelp, with these forsaken deployments?"
 But Kelp hearkened not, for Kelp was busy refactoring the same broken script for the seventh time.